Freudenburg

 Freudenburg is a municipality in the Trier-Saarburg district, in Rhineland-Palatinate, Germany.
-Freudenburg is twinned with the village of Appoigny in France.

 Geographical location

-The village lies at the foot of the Eiderberg, a 439 meter high elevation.
+The village lies at the foot of the Eiderberg, at an elevation of 439 metres.
 South of the main town lies the border to the adjacent state of Saarland.
 Saarburg, the administrative seat of the municipality, is located about seven kilometres north-northeast.
 The area has a large number of hiking trails and old castle ruins.
 The village consists of an old town on the higher incline with many structures dating back to early 19th century and a newer conurbation of houses built from around 2005 on the other side of the town, heading towards the valley of Kollesleuken.
 The oldest structure, the old castle fort, dates back to the early 14th century.

 History

 In 1337 King John of Bohemia, Count of Luxembourg, built "Freudenburg" at the foot of the Eiderberg, at that time called "Freyding".
 As part of a castle protectorate between Trier and Luxembourg, it served to secure the Heerstraße Trier-Metz.
 As early as 1346 Freudenburg was referred to as a "city" in the context of a collective privilege of the Archdiocese.
 As a small farming town, Freudenburg took over central functions for the surrounding villages.
 With the purchase of the castle county "Freyding" by the imperial abbey of St. Maximin, the castle was rebuilt.
 In the dispute between the abbey and Elector Philipp Christoph von Sötern the castle was occupied in 1646 by Trier Archdiocese troops, destroyed and was not rebuilt.
 The community of Hospitals were assigned the ruins as part of a secularization exercise, which they later sold in 1861 to the local authority.
 The local authority then carried out restructuring and stabilization of the site in 1908 and again in 1980.